What is the standard cost?

 - It is built up by correlating standard quantity (of machine time, the labour time and material) and forecast of the future market trend for price standards (I.e., prices for materials wage rates and machine cost per hour etc.)

 - It provides the basis for control through variance accounting.

 - It provides the basis for valuation of stock and works- in progress and in some cases for fixing selling prices.

-Standard Costing is the preparation of standard cost and applying them to measure the variations from actuals cost and analysing the cause of variations with a view to maintaining maximum efficiency in production.
-It is a technique which uses standards for cost and revenues for the purpose of control through variance analysis.
+Standard Costing is the preparation of standard costs and applying them to measure the variations from the actual cost and analysing the cause of variations to maintain maximum production efficiency.
+It is a technique that uses standards for cost and revenues for control through variance analysis.

 - Ascertainment of standard costs under each element of cost i.e., materials, labour and overhead.